justinethier/husk-scheme/README.markdown

 Development
 -----------

-GHC is required to build skim-scheme: <http://www.haskell.org/ghc/>
+[GHC](http://www.haskell.org/ghc/) is required to build skim-scheme.

 The 'scm-unit-tests' directory contains unit tests for much of the scheme code.
 Tests may be executed via 'make test'